I started meditating on Thursday, January 31st, 2013. I haven’t missed a day since.

 But still, it was not enough to garner my full commitment.

-Finally, the tipping point was reached in late January of this year.
-While I no longer suffer from near crippling anxiety issues like I did in 2006, I often felt a gnawing discomfort in my chest when hurrying to finish tasks on a busy day.
+Finally, the tipping point was reached in 2013.
+While I no longer suffered from crippling anxiety like I did in 2006, I often felt a tightness in my chest when hurrying to finish tasks on a busy day.
 I would catch myself breathing from my upper chest, which only makes things worse.

 One day, while working on the ETR editorial calendar, I just happened to choose two essays for Early to Rise that mentioned the power of meditation.
 Later that afternoon I discovered that even the US Military was teaching meditation to their elite fighting forces.

-It was time to get serious about my commitment to meditation and take action, no matter how imperfect.
+I realized it was time to get serious about meditation and to take action, no matter how imperfect.

 As General Norman Schwarzkopf taught, “It is easier to correct motion going in the wrong direction than it is to get started.”